What is enrolment?

 Choose the correct offer type

-- ‘Study change/Transfer – Bachelor’ = Applying for a Bachelor’s programme - based on previous activities in another Bachelor’s programme.
+- ‘Study change/Transfer – Bachelor’ = Applying for a Bachelor’s programme - based on previous activities in a Bachelor’s programme.

-- ‘Study change/transfer – Master’ = Applying for a Master’s programme – based on previous activities in another Master’s programme.
+- ‘Study change/transfer – Master’ = Applying for a Master’s programme – based on previous activities in a Master’s programme.

 Response to your application